 Understanding CPR Success Rates: Effectiveness and Influencing Factors

 Cardiac arrest claims more lives than cancer, influenza, pneumonia, road accidents, HIV, firearms, and house fires combined worldwide.
 Unfortunately, approximately 90 percent of out-of-hospital cardiac arrest victims die.
-CPR administered immediately after cardiac arrest can increase the person’s chance of survival.
+CPR administered immediately after cardiac arrest increases the person’s chance of survival.
 But how effective does CPR is?
 Let’s look at the CPR success rate through some facts and statistics in this article.

 Why is CPR Important?

 Cardiopulmonary Resuscitation (CPR) is a crucial lifesaving procedure for someone whose heart has stopped or is no longer breathing.
 Within the first 4 minutes of the arrest, brain damage is not likely, and there’s still a chance of survival.
 Brain damage could occur within 4-6 minutes, reaching the beginning of brain death.
-Brain damage is likely within 6-10 minutes, and the person may suffer ongoing issues after being resuscitated.
+Brain damage is likely within 6-10 minutes, and the person suffers ongoing issues after being resuscitated.
 Brain death is expected to occur after 10 minutes of the arrest, and there’s a slim chance of surviving.

 Despite this, around 70% of Americans are still hesitant to perform CPR because they have no training or their knowledge has lapsed.
 Therefore, CPR recertification should be updated every year or two.
-Because of this, despite its importance, people doubt they can perform a successful resuscitation.
+Because of this, despite its importance, people doubt they perform a successful resuscitation.

 cpr success rate